labstructbioinf/edi/docs/first_steps.md

     ```sh
     ssh edi05
     ```

 !!!
 Information
-    During the first connection to the entry node you will be required to change the initially obtained password.

-!!!
-Information
     Additionally, depending on your computer and network settings, you may have to connect to <code>edi</code> nodes